 - At the 4-minute mark, he shares some interesting comments on breast cancer screening, how thermography is a great tool (read my post about my first thermogram), and he says, “No woman under 50 should have regular mammograms unless they have serious risk factors.
 So it's really a massive scheme and incredibly profitable business revenue stream that exposes women unnecessarily to a highly recommended procedure that has very limited potential to benefit them, and more truly benefits the organizations that are strongly recommending these procedures.
 My position was to recommend safe alternatives that don't cause cancers but can actually identify breast lesions far earlier than mammography.”
 (Read my post, Politically incorrect thoughts on breast cancer.)

 - At around 45:00 he says something that I think makes great sense: Take the 50% of carbs that the average American is eating and reduce that to half!
 He says we should eat 25% carbs, 20% protein, and the rest of our calories should come from healthy fats, between 50-70% – YES!
-He says the key is that it’s healthy fat: “Certainly not trans fats or these cheap omega 6 vegetable oils like soy, corn, canola, that are not only mostly genetically engineered, but change the really important omega 3, omega 6 ratios.
-So we should be eating things like avocados, grass fed organic raw butter, eggs, nuts, coconut oil.”
-(Where to buy quality coconut oil.)
+He says the key is that it's healthy fat: “Certainly not trans fats or these cheap omega 6 vegetable oils like soy, corn, canola, that are not only mostly genetically engineered, but change the really important omega 3, omega 6 ratios.
+So we should be eating things like avocados, grass fed organic raw butter, eggs, nuts, coconut oil.” (<–go to that link to buy the best brand.)

 - Next he spoke about the flu vaccine controversy.
 (Lots of shocking stuff here, but it's after midnight and I'm out of time to add more comments, please let us know what you think if you listen to that section!)
 Scroll down at this post for my thoughts on the flu vaccine.